 B.A. in Integral Studies Saint Mary's College of CA, 1999

-M.F.A. in Nonfiction Writing, 2006
+M.F.A. in Nonfiction Writing at Saint Mary's College of CA, 2006

 My research primarily focuses on agro-food systems at national and global scales primarily through the lenses of Political Ecology and Science and Technology Studies (STS).
 My dissertation contributes to broader discussions on honeybee health and vulnerability through an investigation of how commercial beekeepers have changed their management practices as the almond industry--most commercial beekeepers' primary source of pollination revenue--has expanded five-fold over the past two decades.
 My methods include in-depth interviews and surveys, as well as analysis of historical documents and agricultural statistics.

 2013 Summer Fellow; Department of Environmental Science, Policy, and Management, UC Berkeley.

 Top Influential 40 Women Graduates award for Saint Mary’s College.

 Tomorrow’s Leaders Award, Featured in November 2008 Oprah Magazine.